 Civil engineering projects are characterised by their uniqueness, complexity and uncertainty, and these have posed immense challenges to our industry.
 To satisfy the client and project requirements, a good management skill and knowledge is of paramount importance.
-While engineers play a key role in relevant government departments, client organisations, design offices and contracting firms, they can help improve the efficiency, safety and quality of civil engineering projects and maximise the chance of project success.
+While engineers play a key role in relevant government departments, client organisations, design offices and contracting firms, they have the responsibilities of improving the efficiency, safety and quality of civil engineering projects and maximising the chance of project success and discharging their duties ethically.
 Therefore, the aims of this course are to introduce the basic concepts of various aspects of management and to explain how to apply these management principles to plan, organise and control a civil engineering project.

-For the double-degree in BEng/BBA, students who have completed the business course 'Principles of management' are exempted from taking this core course under the BEng curriculum.
+For the double-degree in BEng/BBA, students who have completed the business course of 'Principles of management' are exempted from taking this core course under the BEng curriculum.